danielgospodinow/danielgospodinow.com/content/interests.md

 - like AI
 - like computer graphics
 - love building enterprise systems
-- started my own Organization [Qbaware](https://github.com/qbaware) in GitHub where I plan to develop my commercial projects in private repos
+- started my own Organization [Qbaware](https://github.com/qbaware) in GitHub where I plan to develop my commercial projects

 !!!
 THE Projects section is deleted, mention projects here, one or two projects for every section of IT that I like - IoT, Game Dev, etc.